 What Are The Causes Of Lactose Intolerance?

 Lactose intolerance develops when the small intestine fails to synthesize adequate amounts of the enzyme lactase to digest lactose or milk sugar.
+The enzyme lactase converts milk sugar into glucose and galactose, which get absorbed into the blood via the intestinal lining.

 In cases of lactase deficiency, lactose in the food travels to the colon instead of being digested and absorbed.
 The normal bacterial flora present in the colon interacts with the undigested lactose, and gives rise to the symptoms of lactose intolerance.